Joint venture marketing can be a highly effective way to expand your business and draw customers to your website.

 Partnerships and Endorsements

-A joint venture marketing arrangement can help you expand your business into areas that you’d not previously explored or had exposure to, and do it in a way that more reliably ensures your success in these new markets than if you were to reach out to these new niches on your own.
+This marketing arrangement can help you expand your business into areas that you’d not previously explored or had exposure to, and do it in a way that more reliably ensures your success in these new markets than if you were to reach out to these new niches on your own.
 In a joint venture marketing agreement, whether you opt for a formal partnership or a more informal endorsement arrangement, you will be reaching out to clients where your joint venture partners already have a presence and a solid reputation.
 This cuts down on a portion of the risk associated with approaching new clients and expanding your business.

 Think of it as a recommendation from a friend-if you need to buy a sofa, and one of your friends, business associates or even just an acquaintance suggests a great sofa shop, you are more likely to buy from that shop because of the mutual endorsement from someone you trust.
 Joint venture marketing works exactly the same way-establishes businesses will recommend your products and services through a variety of mechanisms, as you will do for theirs, thus increasing exposure and potentially gaining new clients for all parties.